 Ohio

-The value play with a world-class hospital attached — a $290K median home, a top-tier academic medical complex, and a real arts city wrapped in Ohio State energy.
+The value play with a world-class hospital attached: a $249K typical home value, a top-tier academic medical complex, and a real arts city wrapped in Ohio State energy.

 On the Saturday-in-fall electricity